 (b) is cancelled by the full discharge of the offender’s obligations under the undertaking.

-[Section 101I inserted by No. 68 of 2004 s.
+[Section 101I inserted: No. 68 of 2004 s.
 38.]

 101J.
 Failure to comply with undertaking

 (1) An offender commits an offence if the offender fails to fully discharge the obligations under an undertaking before the day specified in the undertaking in accordance with section 101G(1)(c).